-Nine neuroradiologists are on staff at the UC Medical Center, including eight full-time and one part-time faculty.
+Eight neuroradiologists and 3 neuro-interventionalists are on staff at the UC Medical Center, including seven full-time and one part-time faculty.

 All faculty are fellowship trained and all faculty members spend 100 percent of their professional time in Neuroradiology.
 All faculty members hold academic positions in the Department of Radiology.
 Additional pediatric neuroradiologists are on staff at Cincinnati Children’s Hospital Medical Center and provide instruction in pediatric neuroradiology.

 All faculty participate in didactic teaching and direct supervision of trainee performance.